matraic/m3e/packages/paginator/README.md

 # @m3e/paginator

 The `m3e-paginator` component is a compact, accessible paginator control for navigating paged data sets.
-It provides semantic first/previous/next/last navigation controls and an optional page-size selector that integrates with Material design tokens and `m3e-form-field` variants to ensure consistent typography, density, and spacing across applications.
+It provides semantic first/previous/next/last navigation controls and an optional page-size selector.

 > **This package is part of [M3E](https://github.com/matraic/m3e) monorepo**, a unified suite of Material 3 web components.
 [Explore the docs](https://matraic.github.io/m3e) to see them in action.